brianch/iced-twentyone-tutorial/src/face_down.md

 But this message has to come from somewhere, so along with changing the card's image and the hand's value, we need to have a button to start the game.
 These are a lot of changes, so we'll need to separate our `column!` macro call in two.

-We'll create the `Column` in a variable, with an `if` to check which version we want:
+We'll create the `Column` in a variable, with an `if` to check which version we want, replace the `player_row` and the for below it to this:

 ```rust
 let player_info_col = if self.game_stage == GameStage::Init {